From BR Bullpen

 He was a fun-loving guy who was usually the center of attention.

 He started in the minors in the California League, and was with the San Francisco Seals in 1908 and also after 1914.
 After his major league career, from 1921 to 1928 he was back in the minors.
 His minor league batting average was .310 in 1787 games, with 203 home runs.

-He was first up in the majors with the Chicago White Sox from 1911-14.
-In the first three years, his batting average was above the league average as averages in general plummeted, but in 1914 his .229 was not.
+He was first up in the majors with the Chicago White Sox from 1911 to 1914.
+In the first three years, his batting average was above the American League average as averages in general plummeted, but in 1914 his .229 was not.
 He spent time in the minors till he came back in 1917 with the Philadelphia Athletics, having an excellent year hitting .291 with 11 triples and 7 home runs.
 Those 7 home runs were third in the league, and he was sixth in the league in slugging and RBI.

 He spent the rest of his major league career with the New York Yankees, sometimes rooming with Babe Ruth.
-He was an average hitter from 1918-20, but in 1921 when he slumped below .200, his major league days were over.
+He was an average hitter from 1918 to 1920, but in 1921, when he slumped below .200, his major league days were over.

 He was portrayed by actor Frank Marrero in the 1992 movie "The Babe".